 Exceptionally, potassium is less dense than sodium.
-We know that density is inversely proportional to the atomic volume and directly proportional to atomic mass.
+We know that density is inversely proportional to atomic volume and directly proportional to atomic.
 In the case of potassium, the increase in atomic size (volume) outweighs the pull of the core on the outer shell electron, so potassium is less dense than sodium.

 |Density (g cm-3)||0.53||0.97||0.86||1.53||1.9|

 The ionisation enthalpies of the alkali metals are considerably low and decrease down the group from Li to Cs.
 This is because the effect of increasing atomic radii outweighs the increasing nuclear charge, and the outermost electron is screened very well from the inner orbital electrons.
 Hence, it is easy to remove electrons from the outermost shell.